Orange Visitor Guide

 Enjoy your journey!

-The Orange Region is a about 3.5 hours drive from both Sydney and Canberra and is within easy reach of the Blue Mountains.
+The Orange Region is about 3.5 hours drive from both Sydney and Canberra and is within easy reach of the Blue Mountains.
 The Orange Region Visitor Guide uses our local knowledge to help you enjoy more when you visit Orange.

-Famous for some of the best foods and wines in Australia, Orange abounds with interesting and diverse shops, beautiful public and private gardens, spectacular rural landscapes and cultural delights.
+Famous for some of the best foods and wines in Australia, Orange abounds with interesting and diverse shops, the beautiful public and private gardens, spectacular rural landscapes and cultural delights.

 Orange is the highest altitude wine region in Australia.
 All dominated by Mount Canobolas which at 1,395 metres always forms part of the background of the landscape.
 Orange’s cool climate wines continue to gain in reputation being renowned for superb quality and flavour.
 There are over 30 cellar doors where you can try the local vintages.